Jill Lepore (Author, historian, winner of the Guggenheim Fellowship, & Bancroft Prize.)

 Limbaugh rails against Trump by suggesting he is waffling on a political commitment to build a wall between Mexico and the United States.
 Trump responds with an equal level of irrationality by closing vital functions of the government to force Congress to fund the wall.

-Steyn, like Limbaugh and other talking heads, wastes his intelligence; pandering to an ideological constituency rather than serving the general public by searching for the truth.
+Steyn, like many talking heads (liberal and conservative), wastes his intelligence; pandering to an ideological constituency, rather than serving the general public by searching for the truth.

-There is a truth and it lies in freedom and social responsibility.
-Demographics are not destiny; i.e. demographics are a part of the human condition that can be managed by recognizing human nature’s fundamentals, and conscientiously creating nations that are governed by rule-of-law.
+Demography and economic conditions change.
+They are a part of the human condition that can be managed by recognizing human nature’s fundamentals, and conscientiously creating nations that are governed by rule-of-law.
+There is a truth but it lies in freedom and social responsibility.

 STEPHEN KOTKIN (AMERICAN AUTHOR, HISTORIAN, ACADEMIC)